ncr0zier/LineSensorArrowDetection/README.md

 # Line Sensor Arrow Detection
+<li>A program to create a sensor baseline per pixel calculating the average, minimum, maximum, standard deviation, and
+detection threshold (average minus five times the standard deviation) using several hundred thousand readings.
+Frames are copied to GPU memory as they're collected and calculations performed using the GPU after collection finishes.</li>
+<li> A program to collect datapoints correllating pixels being blocked and screen position for training a calibration equation (a fourth-order polynomial)</li>
+<li> A python program using scikit-learn's multiple regression algorithm to calculate 30 coefficients needed for the polynomial calibration equation</li>
-A program to create a sensor baseline, get datapoints for training, generating coefficients for a calibration equation, and using the calibration equation to estimate the position on the screen of an arrow from sensor data.
+<li>A program using the calibration equation to estimate the position on the screen of an arrow from sensor data. </li>
 Detecting arrows in flight is a work in progress.
+Data is stored and retrieved using SQLite between programs.

 ## Usage